 Did that happen at that hospitalization?
 Did they tell you that you had AIDS?

-I think it was like 30; and then it went down to 3.
-It was like 30 because I had tuberculosis.
-And then, when I healed from the tuberculosis, then my numbers came back up a little and then I got sick again, and they fell back down to 3.
-And I lived on those 3 T cells -- I call them the Father, the Son, and the Holy Ghost -- for the next 10 years.
-I lived on those 3 T cells.
+It was like 30, because I had tuberculosis.
+When I healed from the tuberculosis, then my numbers came back up a little.
+Then I got sick again, and they fell back down to 3.
+I lived on those 3 T cells -- I call them the Father, the Son and the Holy Ghost -- for the next 10 years.

-And Bactrim [co-trimoxazole] really was the thing that kept me alive then.
-Because I didn't want to take the medications that were out during that time because of the side effects that people were experiencing; the way it makes you look; you know, your skin, everything.
-It was just horrible and my system couldn't take it, you know?
+Bactrim [co-trimoxazole] really was the thing that kept me alive then.
+Because I didn't want to take the medications that were out during that time because of the side effects that people were experiencing.
+The way it makes you look -- you know, your skin, everything -- it was just horrible and my system couldn't take it.
 It was too harsh.

 When you were admitted to the hospital, did you suspect that it might be HIV?
-Or were you aware that you might be at risk?
+Were you aware that you might be at risk?

 I knew.
 I was doing everything everybody that was dying around me was doing.
 So I knew my time was coming, too.
 I hadn't done anything different than they had did.
 We were having the same men, you know, turning the same tricks.

 Do you know who you got HIV from?